 Matcha is something that I have learned to love.
 When I first tried it, I wasn’t a big fan.
 But like other things in my life, I’ve taught myself to love it for my health.

-Matcha is considered a superfood because of all of its amazing health benefits.
-Matcha is simply just green tea leaves that have been ground up finely into a powder.
+Matcha is a superfood because of its amazing health benefits.
+What is Matcha?
+Matcha is simply green tea leaves that have been ground up finely into a powder.
 Because you are consuming the entire leaf, you get all of the health benefits that are in green tea leaves.
-Matcha can be used in a variety of ways from lattes like I’m going to show you today to smoothies and even baked goods.
+Matcha can be used in a variety of ways from lattes, like I’m going to show you today, to smoothies and even baked goods.